baezortega/somatypus/README.md

 Developed by A.B-O. (2016)

-Somatypus is an open-source pipeline that makes use of the powerful variant caller Platypus for calling germ-line and somatic SNPs and indels in sequencing data from a set of unpaired samples.
+Somatypus is an open-source pipeline that makes use of the powerful variant caller Platypus for calling germ-line and somatic SNPs and indels in sequencing data coming from a set of unpaired samples.
 It has been designed to offer great sensitivity and specificity, even for low-frequency somatic mutations found in cancer genomes.
-Although it can be applied to any kind of cancer sequence data, it is intended, and particularly useful, for the processing of data obtained from many tumour samples that are closely related to each other, and which lack matched normal samples, such as transmissible cancer or metastasis data, because it does not require the usual ‘normal-tumour’ sample pairing.
+Although this pipeline can be applied to any kind of cancer sequence data, it is particularly useful for the processing of data obtained from many tumour samples that are closely related to each other, and which lack matched normal samples, such as transmissible cancer or metastasis data.

 Somatypus has been tested on Ubuntu (14.04.3) systems, and it should behave well on any Linux distribution.
 It has not been tested on Mac systems, but it might work, maybe requiring some minor code modifications.